 This course focuses on a study of American society and social behavior.
 It offers useful insights for the student to understand self and the society in which he/she lives.
 As members of a society, the student already has a great deal of sociological experience.
 A study of the structure of society and the institutions and issues in American Society provides the student with new ways to look at these experiences.
-As a greater understanding of social behavior is developed, the student can apply the knowledge to enrich his/her personal life.
-This course helps the student develop a more realistic and responsible attitude toward the society and world in which he/she lives.
 NOTE: Alternate Year Course.
-After 2023-24, next offered in 2025-26.
+After 2023-24. next offered in 2025-26.